ghassencherni/mariadb_galera_cluster/README.md

   4. Add the host IP in the "hosts.ini" file and put the path of its pem key ( generated from the pvk.ppk )

-> Note: It's mandatory to change the permission of your pem file to 600: chmod 600 your_key.pem
+> Note: It's mandatory to change the permission of your pem file to 600: chmod 600 your_key.pem,
+        You can convert you ppk key to pem using this command : puttygen my.ppk -O private-openssh -o my.key

   5. Run the command: